3 Key Domains and 6 Segments to Noodle On For Success

 If LEAD as a section were mapped over to an org structure, it would be analogous to your HR and strategy departments.

-This section is all about who’s involved and why you’re doing what you’re doing.
+This section is all about why you’re doing what you’re doing and who’s involved.
 How will you manage the people involved, and communicate with everyone consistently?

 How are you going to handle change management, especially when there’s a big shift involved, with the potential to affect many staff?

-Knowing why your project is important is crucial too – if you can’t communicate urgency or a beneficial outcome, nobody will want to fund your initiative or be involved.
+Knowing why your project is important is crucial too – if you can’t communicate urgency or a describe a beneficial outcome, nobody will want to fund your initiative or be involved.

 Including these pieces in your project charter makes your case compelling and ensures that you look at the people aspect of it, not just the numbers and facts.